Chapter Resources for Events

 Current state of affairs in the US regarding secure firearm storage laws, (federal laws and range of state laws) giving learners a framework and resources to evaluate their state’s law.

 One of SAFE’s two annual events that are open to all clinicians and trainees.
-Brian H. Williams, MD, FACS, is a member of SAFE’s National Board of Directors, and will share the critical shift from federal to state policies in firearm injury prevention work.
+Brian H. Williams, MD, FACS, is a member of SAFE’s National Board of Directors, shared the critical shift from federal to state policies in firearm injury prevention work.

 Dr. Williams is a trauma surgeon, a USAF veteran, former congressional health policy advisor, and nationally recognized expert in gun violence prevention and healthcare disparities; writer and bestselling author of "The Bodies Keep Coming"